FabLabIsafjordur/system-integration-tips/README.md

 Dan Gelbart's classic notes on quick prototyping: [Part 1](https://people.ece.ubc.ca/leos/pdf/tools/machine/DGCourseNotes.pdf), [Part 2](https://people.ece.ubc.ca/leos/pdf/tools/machine/DGCourseNotes2.pdf)

+Dan says that you can prototype just about anything with a [waterjet cutter](https://wazer.com/) (because it cuts through any material with good precision), a [press brake](https://en.wikipedia.org/wiki/Press_brake) and some welding tools.
+Take a look at the examples in his notes, they're fantastic.

 ### Documentation

 Good ways to document electronics on a website: